opsschool/curriculum/programming_201.rst

 Ruby is a very good tool to write scripts.

 Although this will be not covered here in detail, a very important thing to keep in mind is that in Ruby, **everything is an object**.
-This means that you can treat everything i.e. numbers, strings, classes, objects themselves etc as objects.
+This means that you can treat everything i.e. numbers, strings, classes, objects themselves, etc. as objects.
 Even the simplest of Ruby code will use this principle:

 .. code-block:: ruby